 3. A local recycling hauler picks up the recycled reCUPs and brings them to the MRF.

 4. Local MRF (materials recovery facility) purchases the recycled reCUPs from the recycling hauler.
 The materials get baled.

 5. Recycled paper mills purchase the bales of recycled reCUPs and turn the materials into recycled paper.

 6. Packaging companies purchase the recycled paper from the mill and turn it into recycled packaging to sell to local retailers.

-We're also currently working with strategic manufacturers, distributors, recyclers and general partners throughout the globe to have reCUPs become widely accepted as recyclable.
+We're also currently working with strategic manufacturers, distributors, recyclers and general partners throughout the globe to have reCUPs become widely available and accepted as recyclable.
 To start, we encourage you to order reCUPs today and work with us to get your local recycler to accept reCUPs as part of their paper recycling program.

 Traditional paper cups go to landfills

 Traditional paper cups are made with a plastic coating that breaks into large, light flakes during the paper repulping process.
 The resulting mess clogs recycling machines and wreaks havoc on the environment.